Overview of SCCED Activities

 Forum topics were:

-In November 1998, SCCED produced “Closing the Loop: Buy Recycled,” a conference for municipal procurement officers and maintenance managers to promote purchase and use of recycled materials and other environmentally preferable products.
-Discussion of this topic continued at a special conference session at the National Marketplace for the Environment conference that SCCED produced May 3-4, 1999 in Anaheim.
+In November 1998, SCCED produced "Closing the Loop: Buy Recycled", a conference for municipal procurement officers and maintenance managers to promote purchase and use of recycled materials and other environmentally preferable products.

-In 1996, SCCED’s Solid Waste Task Force convened a focus group of eleven recycling coordinators to learn how we could best meet their needs of meeting the state mandate of 50% waste diversion by 2000, and created a questionnaire for recycling coordinators to learn their successes and needs for additional information.
-From the results of these communications, we produced the “Getting to 50% Conference.”
+In 1996, SCCED's Solid Waste Task Force convened a focus group of eleven recycling coordinators and created the "Getting to 50% Conference."

 Recognizing that green waste comprises a significant percentage of our waste stream that could instead be a valuable, cost-effective resource, the Task Force produced a Think Tank on Green Materials in July, 1995, which brought together an unprecedented group of high level players in the field from throughout California.
 All fourteen invitees attended and committed time and resources to our efforts.
 Resulting from this, members of the Task Force are in discussions with landowners of local oil fields about the potential of developing urban composting facilities on unused portions of their lands, in order to have local sites to handle the pick-up of organic wastes and the transformation of these resources into usable compost for local cities.